 Students are sometimes welcome to invite a friend to participate in these activities.

 Permission slips are provided for those under 18.

 There are occasional group meetings to plan service activities.

 You are not required to do any specific activity.
 It is your decision of what you can do based upon your schedule.

-THIS WILL BE EDITED AND RESTARTED ONCE THE PUBLIC RESTRICTIONS ARE LIFTED
+THIS WILL BE RESTARTED ONCE RESTRICTIONS ARE LIFTED

 Each activity is designed to give teens the opportunity to help and interact.
 We will learn from the experience of serving others.